-“We found that when we place the right questions pursuant to a credit report, with the right recipient — usually a data furnisher — that often positive things can happen for consumers,” he said.
+“We found that when we place the right questions pursuant to a credit report, with the right recipient — usually a data furnisher — that often positive things can happen for consumers,” the advocate said.
 “Our job is to ask tough questions for consumers with data furnishers and the credit bureaus, in order to help them improve their scores and credit reports.”

 For example, charged off accounts tend to generate one or more errors on credit reports.
 The original creditor will typically sell that debt to a third-party debt collector, who could then charge the debt off again and sell it to yet another collector (or may ultimately do the same).

-“So now you have three trade loans on your credit report, making you look like a serial dead beat, when in fact only one probably belongs there,” Padawer said.
+“So now you have three trade loans on your credit report, making you look like a serial dead beat, when in fact only one probably belongs there,” the advocate said.
 “That’s not the most positive story, but it’s certainly a far, far better story than the one that typically appears on consumer credit reports… it’s technically accurate, but unfairly reported.”